Is it Okay to Take CBD Along with Your Prescription Medications?

 However, just because CBD is by itself nontoxic doesn’t mean that you shouldn’t play it safe when mixing CBD with other substances.
 Any compounds that produce effects within the body have the potential to produce interactions when combined with other compounds.

 As you’ll see, you should always take into account the medications that you’re taking prior to starting a CBD routine.
+And, as always, consult your physician when combining CBD into your prescription drug routine.

 CBD and Your Meds: Is it Safe to Combine Them?